Sri Lanka power union announces strike, raising risk of blackouts | Headlines

 The country was also plagued by long power cuts earlier this year after a shortage of foreign currency hit imports of fuel needed to generate electricity, though the situation has improved as monsoon rains drive hydropower generation.
 But the looming strike could bring back power outages, with no breakthrough so far in talks between the CEB Engineers' Union and government authorities.

-The union is protesting against government plans to amend legislation governing the country's power sector, which includes removing restrictions on competitive bidding for renewable power projects.
+The union is protesting against government plans to amend legislation governing the country's power sector, which include removing restrictions on competitive bidding for renewable power projects.
 "Talks with the minister have been unsuccessful.
-These amendments are deceitful and are aimed at canceling the competitive bidding scheme, which exists to ensure the public gets electricity at the lowest cost," the union's Joint Secretary Dhammika Wimalaratne told Reuters.
+These amendments are deceitful and are aimed at cancelling the competitive bidding scheme, which exists to ensure the public get electricity at the lowest cost," the union's Joint Secretary Dhammika Wimalaratne told Reuters.

 "We can in no way agree to this."
 Sri Lanka's government, under new Prime Minister Ranil Wickremesinghe, has been pushing renewable energy as a potential solution for its power woes, with early interest from some international players including India's Adani that is looking at a 500MW solar and wind project.